Luxury beauty skincare, La Mer is the latest addition on Lazada's LazMall Prestige

 Southeast Asian shoppers can gain access to an exclusively curated beauty experience in Lazada

-SINGAPORE, July 26, 2021 /PRNewswire/ -- Lazada, Southeast Asia's leading eCommerce platform, and La Mer, the "No.1 Premium Skincare Brand" in Southeast Asia[1], today announced their partnership and launch of La Mer's official LazMall flagship store across the region[2] - Indonesia, Malaysia, the Philippines, Singapore and Thailand.
-The Singapore Super Brand Opening, happening on 12 August 2021 will provide consumers exclusive access to La Mer's exquisite offline experience via the platform.
+KUALA LUMPUR, Malaysia, July 26, 2021 /PRNewswire/ -- Lazada, Southeast Asia's leading eCommerce platform, and La Mer, the "No.1 Premium Skincare Brand" in Southeast Asia[1], today announced their partnership and launch of La Mer's official LazMall flagship store across the region[2] – Indonesia, Malaysia, the Philippines, Singapore and Thailand.
+The Malaysia Super Brand Opening, happening on 11 August 2021 will provide consumers exclusive access to La Mer's exquisite offline experience via the platform.

 This partnership significantly expands La Mer's strategic eCommerce visibility with consumers across Southeast Asia, as shoppers increasingly turn to trusted eCommerce platforms to conveniently and safely purchase from luxury brands.
 As one of the most anticipated luxury beauty brands to launch region-wide on Lazada, La Mer integrates best-in-class e-store design with compelling contents and elevated virtual shopping experiences to consumers.
 The partnership will bring opportunities to serve consumer segments with high expectations, discerning skin needs as well as gifting aspirations.
 The overall brand and platform experience will be elevated via dynamic consumer engagement activations.
 This strategic partnership will reinforce the leading position of Lazada and La Mer in eCommerce platforms and premium skincare markets respectively.